msg-byu/getting-started/instructions/python_packages.md

 You don't need to change anything here yet but you should be aware of this field.
-As you build your code you may find yourself making use of other python packages such as numpy or matplotlib (pythons plotting package).
+As you build your code you may find yourself making use of other python packages such as numpy or matplotlib (python's plotting package).
 Any packages your code needs in order to install and run properly should be listed here as a comma separated list and usually with each entry on a separate line.
 For example if matplotlib is being